dandrid/GrandPythons/README.md

-# GrandPythons
+# GrandPythons - Milestone 1

+The title of our chosen exercise is **Speech-based emotion recognition**.

+## Data Set

+We decided to use the **RAVDESS** Data Set.  https://zenodo.org/record/1188976#.XaYUupIzaUk

 ## Data Preparation

 The Data Set is preprocessed in 4 steps.
+This is done in the **1_prepare_data.ipynb** file.
 The results of the first three steps are serialized.

 1. **STEP 1** trimming the silent data from the audio
 2. **STEP 2** enriching the data set by adding noise to the audio data